 Over the weekend, I was developing a social editorial calendar and metrics dashboard for one of my clients.
 My husband looked over my shoulder and asked me what I was working on.
-Somehow that led into a discussion of how different people approach social media and reasons why the concept of social media experts has received such a bad backlash over the years.
+Somehow that led to a discussion of how different people approach social media and reasons why the concept of social media experts has received such a bad backlash over the years.
 During the conversation, my husband coined 3 types of approaches to social media as Flash, Fluff, and Functional.

 Flash is the approach to social media where there is an immediate call to action and a hope for a message to go viral.
 It could be a contest, a game, a video, or a stunt.
 The goal is to get people engaged, talking, and then taking some action.
 I have often referred to this approach as the St. Elmo’s Fire approach to social media.